dltoth/ssdp/README.md

 ```

 Now flash one device with [examples/RootDevice](https://github.com/dltoth/ssdp/blob/main/examples/RootDevice/RootDevice.ino) and power it up, but not from the Arduino IDE Serial port.
-Flash another device with [examples/SearchDevices](https://github.com/dltoth/ssdp/blob/main/examples/RootDevice/RootDevice.ino) but plugged into the Arduino IDE Serial port.
-The output will look something like:
+Flash another device with [examples/SearchDevices](https://github.com/dltoth/ssdp/blob/main/examples/SearchDevices/SearchDevices.ino) and output from the Arduino IDE Serial port will look something like:

 ```
 Starting SSDP Query Test for Board ESP8266